Joint Bayesian calibration and map-making for intensity mapping experiments: Demonstration

 Another notable point is the presence of large-scale structures in the error map of the $1\times$TOD case (e.g., extended blue or red regions in the first three residual maps in Figure~\ref{fig: combined maps}).
 These patterns indicate that the sky component in the TOD has inadvertently absorbed temporal functional behavior that does not belong to it -- possibly due to gain variations or other components of the system temperature.
 The same conclusion can be drawn from a comparison of the two columns in Figure~\ref{fig: sky-others cross correlation} that the correlation between sky pixels and nuisance parameters is reduced in the $2\times$ TOD analysis.

 This analysis also serves as a validation of our workflow's capability to perform joint inference over multiple TOD sets.
-In the $2\times$TOD case, the issue is mitigated, which we attribute to the fact that multiple TOD sets sharing common sky parameters are less prone to local parameter degeneracies and biases.
+In the $2\times$TOD case, the issue is mitigated, which will be discussed in more detail below.

+\paragraph*{What Caused the Improvement in the Map?} The direct comparison between the $1\times\mathrm{TOD}$ and $2\times\mathrm{TOD}$ scenarios demonstrates that the latter yields a markedly improved sky map reconstruction.
+We now ask what factor underlies this improvement.
+In other words, does adding more data help simply by raising the signal-to-noise ratio, or does the new scan pattern, providing a genuinely different linear combination of sky degrees of freedom, play the decisive role?

+To disentangle these two effects, we perform a controlled sequential comparison involving three mapping configurations.
+The first is the $1\times\mathrm{TOD}$ result already presented, hereafter referred to as \textit{1 setting}.
+The second uses two noise-independent realisations of the same scan in setting mode, denoted \textit{2 setting}; this configuration doubles the data volume while keeping the scan pattern fixed.
+The third is the $2\times\mathrm{TOD}$ configuration introduced earlier, combining one setting-mode and one rising-mode scan, denoted \textit{1 setting $+$ 1 rising}.

+Figure~\ref{fig:map_comparison} compares the three configurations.
+The results show that it is the introduction of a new scan geometry, rather than a mere increase in signal-to-noise ratio, that is responsible for the map-making improvement.
+A systematic investigation of how scanning strategy shapes map-making performance and the underlying mechanisms is beyond the scope of this work.
+Here we offer a brief intuitive conjecture: observing the same patch of sky with different scan orientations likely induces different degeneracy structures between the nuisance parameters and the sky signal.
+Combining the two scans therefore suppresses certain systematic biases that neither scan alone can resolve.